 Things to do in Yokohama

-Yokohama’s multicultural history is on display in the Yamate area, which includes the Harbor View Park and Motomachi shopping street.
+Yokohama’s multicultural history is on full display in the Yamate area, which includes the Harbor View Park and Motomachi shopping street.
 Yamashita Park lies along the waterfront, and grants access to the Hikawa Maru, a retired ocean liner converted into a museum.

 Foodies will rejoice at Yokohama’s selection of food themed attractions.
 Brewery tours are available at the Kirin Brewery Company, established in 1907.
 Tours of the facility conclude with twenty minutes of beer sampling and snacks.
 The Ramen Museum unfurls the history of ramen noodles, from its birth in China to modern instant meals.
 The museum includes nine restaurants that feature ramen from different areas of Japan.